Robot series

 The Robot series is a series of 37 science fiction short stories and six novels created by American writer Isaac Asimov; the books were published between 1940 and 1995.
 The series is set in a world where sentient positronic robots serve a number of purposes in society.
 To ensure their loyalty, the Three Laws of Robotics are programmed into these robots, with the intent of preventing them from ever becoming a danger to humanity.
-Later, Asimov would merge the Robot series with his Foundation series.
+Later, Asimov merged the Robot series with his Foundation series.